feross/SpoofMAC/README.md

-# SpoofMAC - Spoof your MAC address in Mac OS X
+# SpoofMAC - Spoof your MAC address in Mac OS X, Linux and Windows

 I made this because changing your MAC address in Mac OS X is harder than it should be.
 The biggest annoyance is that the Wi-Fi card (Airport) needs to be